ppy/osu-wiki/news/2018/2018-05-18-twc-finals-recap.md

 [You can also watch the entire Grand Finals segment over on the official osu!
 YouTube channel if you missed it!](https://youtu.be/1m3A_Fh6gSk), or check out [osulive on Twitch](https://www.twitch.tv/osulive) for VODs of the past matches live, including chat!

-For more information surrounding the tournament, you can check out [the wiki page](/wiki/Tournaments/TWC/2018) or [the statistics sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vSp05eL_jYsj4RGa2-lsS39wC1AQDLYXidmQJn0jcLU3c6nETCVZW2BhB5Cy_uIQ_Cp3K_BuTtLJDy4/pubhtml#) by [Nwolf](https://osu.ppy.sh/users/1910766) and [deadbeat](https://osu.ppy.sh/users/128370).
+For more information surrounding the tournament, you can check out [the wiki page](/wiki/Tournaments/TWC/2018) or [the statistics sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vSp05eL_jYsj4RGa2-lsS39wC1AQDLYXidmQJn0jcLU3c6nETCVZW2BhB5Cy_uIQ_Cp3K_BuTtLJDy4/pubhtml#) by ::Nwolf::{ user-id=1910766 } and [deadbeat](https://osu.ppy.sh/users/128370).

 Now then, it's time to set our sights on the next event, which is the osu!catch World Cup 2018 starting in June.
 Feel free to hype it up in [the discussion thread](https://osu.ppy.sh/community/forums/topics/739799) while we wait.